UNITED study protocol

 Step 5: Determine and note

-If there is more than one area, then note the area with the highest percentage of stroma in the pathological report.
+If there is more than one area with a potential highest amount of stroma, note the highest stromal percentage in the pathological report.